Aladdin

 What can I say about this character that hasn’t already been said be everyone else?
 He’s funny, he’s energetic, he’s adorable, he’s the perfect contrast to Aladdin’s down-to-earth persona.
 Although, one thing I don’t think people talk about enough when it comes to this character is his animation.
 Pretty much everyone knows that everything Genie says in the film was improvised by Robin Williams (with the exception of the Alan Menken song lyrics), but because each of his lines were improvised, it only made the animators’ jobs that much harder.
 However, they manage to give him so much fluidity in his movements as Robin Williams smoothly transitions from reference to reference and impression to impression.
 There’s a lot that’s being visually taken for granted here as you can see if you watch the sequels that also feature the Genie.
 They’re animated passably, but they’re nowhere near as visually stunning as the original’s animation.

-That and of course the ‘Friend Like Me’ song number is so much fun to watch, listen to, and even dance to if you’re someone who likes to do that (like me).
+That and, of course, the “Friend Like Me” song number is so much fun to watch, listen to, and even dance to if you’re someone who likes to do that (like me).
 Aladdin seems impressed by his new friend, but is a bit overwhelmed by now having the ability to get anything he wants.
 Genie at least tells him the few limitations he has in his magic to get him started though: he can’t kill people, he can’t make anyone fall in love, and he can’t bring people back from the dead.
 Upon hearing this Aladdin’s scheming brain starts scheming and he convinces Genie to get him and Abu out of the cave without using one of his three wishes.
 This is a great way to show how cunning Aladdin can be which of course also comes back into play later and gives this movie a few more minutes of theatrical run time.
 Since it’s only 90 minutes it really needed some extra padding.

 In the palace, the Sultan tries to get Jasmine and Jafar to make-up, but Jasmine isn’t really receptive which is understandable given her belief that she had Aladdin killed.
 Once she and the Sultan leave, Jafar and Iago come up with the idea to convince the Sultan to have Jasmine marry Jafar through complicated legal action.
 After that bit of genius-ness, Jafar and Iago share an evil laugh that always makes me laugh and we check back with Aladdin and Genie.
 They just made their way to an oasis and Aladdin admits that he tricked Genie into getting him and his friends out of the cave without using a wish.
 Genie admits that Aladdin was clever, but he won’t do anything for free like that again and Aladdin thinks about what he’ll wish for.
 Here is where Genie gets a chance to show his more sensitive side which makes him feel more like a fleshed out character.
 If he were only comedic and upbeat all the time I don’t think this performance would’ve worked as well, so it’s nice to see him be a layered character.